Leventionz/wallbox-mqtt-bridge/README.md

 - Firmware 6.7.x stops populating the legacy `m2w` Redis hashes for per-phase power, current, and temperatures.
 - This fork now taps into the Wallbox telemetry Redis channel (`/wbx/telemetry/events`) and maps those live sensor readings back into the existing Home Assistant entities.
 - No Home Assistant reconfiguration is required: the standard `charging_power*`, `charging_current*`, `temp_l*`, `status`, `control_pilot`, `state_machine`, `charging_enable`, and `cable_connected` entities now automatically emit the telemetry values (while older firmware still uses the legacy data paths).
+- `sensor.wallbox_added_energy` now reports the telemetry internal meter energy (lifetime Wh) because the legacy `scheduleEnergy` counter is no longer populated on 6.7.x; older firmware continues to use the original Redis field automatically.
 - `sensor.wallbox_s2_open` is derived from the telemetry control-pilot status (S2 is considered closed only while telemetry reports `Charging`).
 Legacy `state` hash values are used only as a fallback.
 - `sensor.wallbox_m2w_status` mirrors the telemetry-backed state machine to still get meaningful values even with `debug_sensors=true`.
 - Power Boost sensors now use telemetry when available: on single-phase installations the L1 sensors publish the telemetry proposal current/power while the unused phases report `0`.
 Legacy `m2w` readings are used automatically on older firmware or multi-phase setups.